nicholalexander/nihilist/README.md

 Sadly, you can't chain nils.
 Something like this: `Nihil.bloop.blonk.bliff` will raise a `NoMethodError`.

+Or will it?
 That's where insane mode comes in!

 ```ruby
 Nihil.insane_mode!